facebook/watchman/website/_docs/cmd.watch.markdown

 ## Case-Insensitivity

-Watchman has the following level of support for case-insensitive filesystems, starting in version 2.9.9 on OS X only:
+Watchman has the following level of support for case-insensitive filesystems, starting in version 2.9.9 on macOS only:

  * each watched root is queried to determine if it is case-insensitive.
    This is the common default for most Mac systems running HFS+.